Montandalar/advtrains/advtrains_luaautomation/README.md

 Checks whether there is a passive component at the position pos (and/or whether a passive component with this name exists)

  - `interrupt(time, message)`
-Cause LuaAutomation to trigger an `int` event on this component after the given time in seconds with the specified `message` field. `message` can be of any Lua data type. *Not available in init code.*
+Cause LuaAutomation to trigger an `int` event on this component after the given time in seconds with the specified `message` field. `message` can be of any Lua data type.
+Returns true. *Not available in init code.*

+ - `interrupt_safe(time, message)`
+Like `interrupt()`, but does not add an interrupt and returns false when an interrupt (of any type) is already present for this component.
+Returns true when interrupt was successfully added.

  - `interrupt_pos(pos, message)`
 Immediately trigger an `ext_int` event on the active component at position pos. `message` is like in interrupt().
 Use with care, or better **_don't use_**!
 Incorrect use can result in **_expotential growth of interrupts_**.

+ - `clear_interrupts()`
+Removes any pending interrupts of this node.

  - `digiline_send(channel, message)`
 Make this active component send a digiline message on the specified channel.